What is the Senate filibuster? And why the calls to change it?

 In 1917, at the urging of Democratic President Woodrow Wilson, the Senate adopted Rule XXII that made it possible to break a filibuster with a two-thirds vote -- known as a cloture vote.

-Then, a rule change in 1975 went from requiring two-thirds of the voting Senate, or up to 67 senators, to end a filibuster to three-fifths of all senators duly chosen and sworn, or 60 senators of the 100-member chamber.
+Then, a rule change in 1975 made it slightly easier for the majority to end a filibuster, requiring the modern-day three-fifths of all senators duly chosen and sworn, or 60 senators, of the 100-member chamber, instead of two-thirds.

 Since 1917, there have been more than 2,000 filibusters, according to the Brennan Center for Justice.
 Nearly half have been in just the last 12 years.